Green Chile, a Colorado Favorite

 14 oz frozen corn kernels or mixed vegetables

-In large Dutch oven over medium high heat, brown chicken pieces in oil.
+In large pot over medium high heat, brown chicken pieces in oil.
 Remove chicken and reserve.

 Immediately add celery, onion and potatoes and sauté until soft and lightly browned.
 Add tomatoes, chiles, stock, cumin, oregano and browned chicken thighs.
 Bring to a simmer, cooking partially covered until the meat is falling-apart tender and the potatoes are melting into the sauce (about 40-60 minutes).
 The stew can be simmered on the stovetop (stir regularly), or braised in the oven (no stirring required).
 Taste and adjust with salt and pepper, add stock or water as needed if excessive evaporation takes place.